School term dates

 Spring: March - May

 Summer: June - August

 Autumn: September – November

-Long holidays are July and August
+The long summer holidays are during July and August.

 Winter: June - August

 The school year is split into 2 semesters each with 2 terms.